Croppies' Acre

+Location and access

+The site, located on the north bank of the River Liffey to the south of Collins Barracks (formerly the Royal Barracks) is traditionally believed to have been used as a mass grave for Irish rebel casualties of the 1798 Rebellion.
+There is a low limestone retaining wall along Benburb Street at the northern end of the park, with an entrance of square cut limestone piers with double wrought-iron gates.
+The eastern boundary is also limestone with granite caps, with the western end meeting redbrick buildings.
+At the south-east corner is the main entrance.

 History

-The site, located on the north bank of the River Liffey to the south of Collins Barracks (formerly the Royal Barracks) is traditionally believed to have been used as a mass grave for Irish rebel casualties of the 1798 Rebellion; they were known as Croppies due to their short-cropped hair.
+The Irish rebel casualties of 1798 were known as Croppies due to their short-cropped hair emulating the revolutionaries in the French Republic.
 It was also called Croppies' Hole at the time.
 Some rebels' bodies were also exhibited at the Croppies' Hole, tied to pikes.

 The National Graves Association maintains that it was also used after 1798 to bury veterans of the conflict, including Matthew Tone, brother of Wolfe Tone.
 Bartholomew Teeling was also supposedly buried at Croppies' Acre after being hanged at Provost Prison, Arbour Hill.
 However, archaeological investigations have failed to find any human remains and its status as a grave is uncertain.
 The precise site of the burials was long disputed, all being known was that the dead had been buried on marshy ground near the Royal Barracks.
 Other reports mentioned that the corpses of the executed were thrown into the Liffey as a public deterrent; the river being tidal at this point.
 In addition, the River Liffey was realigned in this area to extend the city's quays.
-The supposed "Croppies' Acre" was for a long time a soldiers' playing field.
+The supposed "Croppies' Acre" was for a long time a soldiers' playing field and was also known as the Esplande when it was reconfigured and used as a food kitchen around the 1850s.

-The Memorial Park was designed and laid out in 1998.